-Northern Michigan Vacations: Travel back in time to the 18th century at two historic forts at the tip of Michigan's Lower Peninsula.
-Children will get a kick out of the interactive exhibits at Colonial Michilimackinac and adults will especially appreciate the Tea Room at Fort Mackinac with its views of Mackinac Island’s picturesque downtown.
+Travel back in time to the 18th century at two historic forts in Northern Michigan.
+Children will get a kick out of the interactive exhibits at Colonial Michilimackinac in Mackinaw City and adults will especially appreciate the Tea Room at Fort Mackinac with its views of Mackinac Island’s picturesque downtown.

 A must-do on Mackinac Island, the 1780-built Fort Mackinac, perched high atop a limestone bluff, was a strategic outpost for British and U.S. armies for more than 115 years.
 Today, it’s one of the most scenic spots on the island—and a place where history comes alive daily.
 The parade grounds and historic buildings—some more than 225 years old—have been preserved as interactive exhibits, with costumed interpreters leading demonstrations to show what life was like within the fort for the soldiers and their families, who called this place home.
 Re-enactments include cannon salutes, rifle firing, bugle playing, medical treatments, children’s games, and even Victorian-era baseball.
 Stay for lunch in the fort’s Tea Room, where you’ll find spectacular views over downtown.
 231.436.4100, mackinacparks.com.